• Resources

 What is GRN Number?
 Components, Challenges, Uses and Importance of Goods Received Note No

-Components of a Goods Received Note
+Components of a Goods Receipt Note

 The GRN contains various items, serving as the main document through which the goods received are recorded.
 Each item is important to ensure accurate tracking and audit of the transaction.
 The components of GRN are discussed below: